 Most of the saints started out like the rest of us — but they have finished the course in faithfulness.
 Therefore, we know that they do not possess any power within themselves to answer our prayers.
 In fact, every prayer to a saint really goes to the Person behind the saint: Christ Jesus.
 Just as you may hear about people venerating icons, but they are not worshiping a piece of wood with a painting on it.
 Rather they are attributing honor to the person in the image, and even more so to the Divine Person who has illuminated that saint.

 That’s the other side of this argument: it is not theoretical.
 Throughout all of the ages, countless people can attest to the prayers of the saints bringing healing, raising the dead, changing the course of nature, and stilling the raging storms within their own hearts.
 It is a reality that exists that we can step into with Christ; it is not simply a theoretical theology.
 It is something that is powerful and it works.

 If you still feel a little weird about it, that’s ok.
 It took me months to get used to that idea and I very gradually worked my way into it.
-There’s so much that’s new and different in Orthodoxy, that it is good just to take your time and soak in things for days, weeks, months, or even years.
+Within Orthodoxy, you will find countless new and different ideas.
+It is good to take your time and soak in these things for days, weeks, months, or even years.
 There is no hurry in trying to understand it all at once.